Illinois–Iowa rivalry: Ticket scandal

 On February 1, 2023, a student spirit group known as "Orange Krush" from the University of Illinois, had 200 tickets to the game taking place on February 4, 2023 at Carver-Hawkeye Arena, rescinded with the $5,400 purchase price returned to the organization.
 The reason for the denial was due to the leader of the Orange Krush claiming they were being purchased for the Boys and Girls Club of Champaign, a non-profit organization who would get a discounted rate for the 200 tickets.
 The Iowa Athletic Department deemed this purchase to be under false pretenses, allowing them the right to deny the Orange Krush the opportunity to enter the game and barcodes for the tickets blocked, thus denying them the attempt to make the 20th annual road trip for the group.
 Because the order was made in September 2022, the Orange Krush had procured donations that could be utilized for charter bus transportation from Champaign to Iowa City.
 The denial of entry cost the Orange Krush $6,000 that had been paid towards the prearranged transportation.
 As for the 200 tickets retained by the Iowa Athletic Department, those were donated to the Boys and Girls Club of Cedar Rapids.

 Other

 Occasional feuds and incidents between the schools' programs have fueled the competition over the years.
-Iowa has the advantage in the history of the Big Ten tournament.
-Of the 20+ years the conference tournament has been held, Illinois and Iowa have played a total of 5 times.
-Iowa holds the record of 3-2 over Illinois.
+Neither team has the advantage in the history of the Big Ten tournament.
+Of the 20+ years the conference tournament has been held, Illinois and Iowa have played a total of six times, with each team winning three games.
 In the 2016 Big Ten tournament the Hawkeyes were the fifth seed and the Illini, who were seeded twelfth, faced each other in the second round with Illinois upsetting Iowa 68–66.
-Illinois and Iowa squared off in the 2021 Big Ten tournament championship game where Illinois would win their third tournament title.
+Illinois and Iowa squared off in the 2021 Big Ten tournament semi-final where Illinois would win and later go on to win their third tournament title.

-Accomplishments by the two rivals
+Accomplishments

 The following summarizes the accomplishments of the two programs.